 - 2 tbsp soy sauce (use gluten-free tamari if needed)

 - Roast the Potatoes.
-Pre-heat the oven to 425 F. Slice the potatoes and toss with salt and pepper.
-Prepare a pan with non-stick cooking spray then line the potatoes on it so they each have some space around them.
-Bake for 25 minutes then flip and bake for another 15-20 minutes until golden brown and crispy.
+Pre-heat the oven to 425 F. Slice the potatoes into evenly sized fry shapes.
+Line a pan with parchment paper or a baking mat or give it a light coating of non-stick cooking spray.
+Line the potatoes on the pan so they each have some space around them.
+Sprinkle with salt and pepper then bake for 25 minutes, flip and bake for another 15-20 minutes until golden brown and crispy.

-- Make the sauce.
-To make the sauce, add all of the sauce ingredients to a small saucepan and whisk over medium heat until it thickens, about 6-7 minutes.
+- Make the miso gravy.
+To make the miso gravy, add all of the ingredients to a small saucepan and whisk over medium heat until it thickens, about 6-7 minutes.